 The DataGrabber tool from 90 Digital is a Microsoft Excel spreadsheet loaded with custom functions.
 The spreadsheet is able to pull in Google, Majestic, and SEMrush data for easy analysis and comparison.

 If you regularly work with SEO data, then the Datagrabber will help you speed up competitor analysis.
-You could quickly see, for example, the top keywords your competitor ranks for (via SEMrush) and the top links to the pages ranking for those keywords (via Majestic).
+You can quickly see, for example, the top keywords your competitor ranks for (via SEMrush) and the top links to the pages ranking for those keywords (via Majestic).